WestDRI/wgpages/content/julia20230420/julia-01-intro-language.md

   read–eval–print loop, and can also be run in Jupyter), i.e. tries to **combine the advantages of both compiled and interpreted languages**
 - Built-in package manager
-- Lots of interesting design decisions, e.g. macros, support for Unicode, etc -- covered in
+- Lots of interesting design decisions, e.g. macros, support for Unicode, etc
-  {{<a "../../programming_julia/" "our introductory Julia course">}}
 - **Support for parallel and distributed computing** via its Standard Library and many 3rd party packages
   - being added along the way, e.g. @threads were first introduced in v0.5
   - currently under active development, both in features and performance